google/alligator2/README.md

 **This is not an officially supported Google product.
 It is a reference implementation.**

-# Alligator
+# Alligator 2.0

-This tool is a Python solution to showcase an integration between the Google My Business API and the Natural Language Processing API.
-It downloads all the reviews for a Google My Business account and processes each review's content with the Natural Language Processing API to generate a sentiment score for analysis.
+This tool is a Python solution to showcase an integration between the Google My Business API and the Cloud Natural Language API.
+It downloads all the reviews for a Google My Business account and processes each review's content with the Cloud Natural Language API to generate a sentiment score for analysis.

 ## Client Library Installation